khaosdoctor/my-notes/node/node-under-the-hood.md

 #### Hidden Classes and variable allocation

 Another cool thing V8 does when it's dealing with JavaScript is that it makes possible for a statically typed language, such as C++, to run dynamically typed code, like JS.
-One of the simplest examples we have of Dynamic Typing is an object declaraion:
+One of the simplest examples we have of Dynamic Typing is an object declaration:

 ```js
 const myObj = {}